 Another dry vegetable curry and a common dish across all of India.
-This recipe for aloo gobi is typical of the Punjabi style, and is very different to what is served at your local curry house or food hall.
+This recipe for aloo gobi is typical of the Bengali style, and is very different to what is served at your local curry house or food hall.

 This is an everyday dish, and is well-suited to a simple meal.
 It also makes a wonderful side dish to some of the more robust meat dishes.

 - Bring a pan of water to the boil, add the salt and cauliflower florets and cook for five minutes, or until cauliflower starts to soften.
 Drain and set aside.

 - Heat the oil in a large pan and add the panch phoran.
 When the seeds sizzle add the potato, cut side down and cook for ten minutes, turning to ensure the edges brown evenly.

 - Add the cauliflower, mix well and cook for three minutes. stirring frequently.